10 Easy Baby Food Recipes: Homemade & HealthyThis post may contain affiliate links. Please read my disclosure.

 Note: Not all pre-made baby food is bad and there are some healthy vegetable-forward pouches available today.
 These can be good options if you’re on the go or in a bind and need food fast!
 You can see my list of the healthiest baby food pouches here.

 How Do You Make Baby Food Recipes at Home?

 All you need are the right tools – many of which you probably already have in your kitchen, and knowing the method, which is as easy as: steam, puree, freeze.

 You don’t need a fancy baby food maker to do any of this stuff – in fact, I recommend against buying a special baby food maker because it’s a pretty pricey purchase for something you can’t repurpose for anything else.
 I like investing in kitchen tools that can grow with you and your family.

-#1: Invest in a Good Blender.
+#1: Invest in a Good Blender or Food Processor.
 I recommend getting one that you can use for smoothies and other “grown up” recipes – so the purchase is worth it!
 Any blender will work, but my favorite is the Vitamix.

 #2: You need covered ice cube trays.
 You could just take regular ice cube trays and cover them in plastic wrap, but I found that ended up with my purees getting freezer burn which wasn’t great.
 I love these Mumi & Bubi Trays – which store / stack really well, have tight lids, and hold enough baby food for about 1 month!

 #3: A Steamer Basket.
 It’s worth it to have a steamer basket that can fit inside any pot.
 Steaming fruits/veggies in bulk is key to making baby food easy and quick to make at home – and a steamer basket can make all the difference!

 You also need a good, large pot – but literally any pot will do.
 And that’s pretty much it!
 Then you can literally make any baby food recipe at home for less cost, less time and a healthier puree for your little one than a store bought version.